 \subsection{Our Proposal and Contributions}

-In this article, we propose a novel pessimism-based Bayesian learning method for offline optimal DTRs.
-It integrates the pessimism principle and Thompson sampling with the Bayesian machine learning framework.
-In particular, we obtain an explicit and uniform uncertainty quantification of the Q-function estimator given the data, which in turn provides a user-friendly alternative for constructing confidence without a well-specified parametric model and avoids the tuning of the degree of pessimism as required by nearly all existing pessimism-based offline RL/DTR algorithms.
-Consequently, compared to the RL/DTR algorithms without pessimism, our method yields better decision rules when the coverage condition is seriously violated, and comparable results when the coverage approximately holds.
-Compared to the RL/DTR algorithms adopting pessimism, our method achieves a more consistent and competitive performance.
-Moreover, theoretically we show that the regret of the proposed method depends only on the estimation error of the \textit{optimal} action's Q-estimator and provides the explicit forms of its upper bound in a special case of the parametric model.
-This is much narrower than the regret of the standard Q-learning algorithm that depends on the uniform estimation error of the Q-estimator at \textit{each} action.
-Methodologically, our proposal is fairly general, and works with a range of different BML models, from simple Bayesian linear basis model to more complex Bayesian neural network model.
-Scientifically, it offers a viable solution to a critical problem in precision medicine that can assist patients to achieve the best individualized treatment strategy.
+In this article, we propose a novel pessimism-based Bayesian learning approach for offline optimal dynamic treatment regimes.
+We integrate the pessimism principle and Thompson sampling with the Bayesian machine learning framework.
+In particular, we derive an explicit and uniform uncertainty quantification of the Q-function estimator given the data, which in turn offers an alternative way of constructing confidence interval without having to specify a parametric model or tune the degree of pessimism, as required by nearly all existing pessimism-based offline RL and DTR algorithms.
+Compared to the RL and DTR algorithms without pessimism, our method yields a better decision rule when the coverage condition is seriously violated, and a comparable result when the coverage approximately holds.
+Compared to the RL and DTR algorithms adopting pessimism, our method achieves a more consistent and competitive performance.
+Theoretically, we show that the regret of the proposed method depends only on the estimation error of the \textit{optimal} action's Q-estimator, and we provide the explicit form of its upper bound in a special case of parametric model.
+The resulting bound is much narrower than the regret of the standard Q-learning algorithm that depends on the uniform estimation error of the Q-estimator at \textit{each} action.
+Methodologically, our approach is fairly general, and works with a range of different BML models, from simple Bayesian linear basis model to more complex Bayesian neural network model.
+Scientifically, our proposal offers a viable solution to a critical problem in precision medicine that can assist patients to achieve the best individualized treatment strategy.
 Finally, computationally, our algorithm is efficient and scalable to large datasets, as it adopts a variational inference approach to approximate the posterior distribution, and does not require computationally intensive posterior sampling method such as Markov chain Monte Carlo \citep{geman1984stochastic}.